Castleview Open Farm (photos by Diarmuid Greene)

 Learn a little about our Open Farm History

-Learn a little about our Open Farm History In the beginning, the farm in Cullahill, Co.
+Learn a little about our Open Farm History.
+In the beginning, the farm in Cullahill, Co.
 Laois operated as an intensive beef finishing unit.
 This meant that Farm activity was typically associated with buying cattle, feeding cattle and preparing the cattle for meat markets within 100 days.
 Over time, changes to the meat market made this process less sustainable.

 With rapidly increasing maintenance and machinery costs, the family looked to explore more sustainable and economically viable options for the family farm.
 After considering Dairy, Sheep and other traditional farming methods, the land block of 28 acres was just not big enough to make these work.